Konstantin8105/Matrix-Multiply-Part1/README.md

 Now our algorithm is faster at 12.5/1.72 = 7.3 times

-# Try minimaze inialiaze variable
+# Try minimaze inialiazations of variables

 At this part of article, we try to optimize algorithm.
 We add new variable for summ in step for calculate the matrix [C] and first initialize outside of loop.